ihalseide/bf/README.txt

 The compiler does a small optimization of compressing strings of +- and >< down to single C statements.
 The compiler compiles bf code to C code, which you can then pass through whatever C compiler.

+For more specific help with the compiler and the interpreter, run the respective programs with the "-h" flag.

 == Example Program ==

 You can run `bf.py` and then type ",[.[-],]!" to run a "cat" program (a program that repeats all of it's input).